SNTSVV/FAQAS_MASS/case_studies/ASN/util_codes/README.md

     # Specify a type as key and the object printing code as value.
     # Where the placeholder for the object to print must be specified as the string '{}'
+    # Do not forget to escape the backslashes and double quoted in printf fmt.
     # e.g. "TYPES_TO_PRINTCODE": {"struct XY *": "printf(\"FAQAS-SEMU-TEST_OUTPUT: X=%d, Y=%s\\n\", {}->x, {}->y)"}
     "TYPES_TO_PRINTCODE": {},